Termite: Caste system

-Due to termites being hemimetabolous insects, where the young go through multiple adultoid molts before entering the terminal imago state, the advent of eusociality has significantly altered the developmental patterns of this group of insects which, although similar, is not homologous to that of the eusocial Hymenoptera.
-Unlike ants, bees, and wasps which undergo a complete metamorphosis and as a result only exhibit developmental plasticity at the immobile larval stage, the immature and highly mobile adultoid instars of termites remain developmentally plastic up to the terminal molt, which has allowed their colonies to be highly adaptable against a variety of environmental stressors.
-As a result, the caste system of termites consists mostly of independent neotenous or juvenile individuals that undertake the most labor in the colony, in contrast to the eusocial Hymenoptera where work is strictly undertaken by the adults.
+Due to termites being hemimetabolous insects, where the young go through multiple and gradual adultoid molts before maturing, the advent of eusociality has significantly altered the developmental patterns of this group of insects of which, although similar, is not homologous to that of the eusocial Hymenoptera.
+Unlike ants, bees, and wasps which undergo a complete metamorphosis and as a result only exhibit developmental plasticity at the larval stage, the mobile adultoid instars of termites remain developmentally flexible throughout all life stages up to the final molt, which has uniquely allowed for the evolution of distinct yet flexible castes amongst the immatures.
+As a result the caste system of termites consists mostly of neotenous or juvenile individuals that undertake the most labor in the colony, which is in contrast to the eusocial Hymenoptera where work is strictly undertaken by the adults.

 The developmental plasticity in termites can be described similarly to cell potency, where each molt offers a varying level of phenotypic potency.
-Early instars typically exhibit the highest phenotypic potency and can be described as totipotent (able to molt into all alternative phenotypes), whereas following instars can be pluripotent (able to molt into reproductives and non-reproductives but cannot molt into at least one phenotype), to multipotent (able to molt into either reproductive or non-reproductive phenotypes), to unipotent (able to molt into developmentally close phenotypes), and then finally committed (no longer able to change phenotype, functionally an adult.)
+Early instars typically exhibit the highest phenotypic potency and can be described as totipotent, able to molt into all alternative phenotypes.
+Following instars can be pluripotent, being able to molt into reproductives and non-reproductives but cannot molt into at least one phenotype.
+Multipotent instars are able to molt into either reproductive or non-reproductive phenotypes.
+Unipotent instars are able to molt into developmentally close phenotypes, and then the final instar is committed, being no longer able to change phenotype and so are functionally an adult.
 In most termites, phenotypic potency decreases with every successive molt.
 Notable exceptions are basal taxa such as the Archotermopsidae, which are able to retain high developmental plasticity even up to the late instars.
 In these basal taxa, the immatures are able to go through progressive (nymph-to-imago), regressive (winged-to-wingless) and stationary (size increase, remains wingless) molts, which typically indicates the developmental trajectory an individual follows.